ANIMALS KILLED FOR MEAT

 Gloria is rescued

-After opening the lid of a huge rubbish bin in Knapp Farm, Devon, Animal Equality investigators find Gloria.
+After opening the lid of a huge rubbish bin in Knapp Farm, Devon, Animal Equality investigators found Gloria.
 This weak, young bird was shivering with cold but was very much alive, sitting on top of a pile of rotting corpses.
 She was taken to safety and, incredibly, survived the ordeal!

 El Escobar sentence

 In Spain, after a shocking investigation by Animal Equality, we helped secure the most severe penalty ever administered for cruelty to farmed animals.

 Volunteer With Animal Equality